martin-ockajak/automorph/docs/rest-rpc/README.md

 }
 ```

-### Binary response body
+### Binary result response body

 Message in binary format.
-Response body is interpreted as a result of the invoked function.
+Response body is interpreted as a successful result of the invoked function.

 - Method: POST
 - Content-Type: application/octet-stream